Pakistan: Women with obstetric fistulas face harsh discrimination | DW | 20.01.2022

 Dr. Shaheen Zafar, a health expert from Karachi, said patients had to listen to a lot of taunting.
 "People say the patient is sinful and cursed by God or that she has been overwhelmed by evil spirits," Zafar told DW.

-Ashfaq revealed that that most of the women suffering from this condition are from less-developed or remote areas of the country and do not have enough money to travel to hospital.
+Ashfaq revealed that most of the women suffering from this condition are from less-developed or remote areas of the country and do not have enough money to travel to the hospital.

 "While we at Koohi Goth hospital treat them freely, at private hospitals even the initial tests could cost Rs 20,000 to 35,000 (€100-175, $113-199), while surgery could be very costly at elite private facilities.
 Given the costs, many people go to mystics or traditional healers who further complicate matters," Ashfaq said.